“You are requested to participate in this anonymous survey.”

 - The purpose for which the survey is being conducted.

-- If you will be sharing the results with anyone?
+- Whether you will be sharing the results with anyone.
+If yes, whom?

 - Assure the respondents that their privacy is guaranteed.